kp4md/TunaTinS/README.md

 ## Overview:

-The Tuna Tin S v2.2 is a compact, Arduino-based QRP transmitter with:
+The Tuna Tin S v2.2.1 is a compact, Arduino-based QRP transmitter with:
 1. Si5351 frequency synthesizer
-2. OLED display (128×64, Adafruit SSD1306)
+2. OLED display (128×64, SSD1306)
 3. EC11 (KY-040) rotary encoder with push-button
 4. TR switch input for transmit mode
 5. In addition to controlling the Tuna Tin S transmitter frequencies, the software allows the Si5351 to serve as a low-level signal source (VFO) continuously variable from 4 kHz through 225 MHz.